awslabs/cloudfront-hosting-toolkit/README.md

 - **Content Delivery**: CloudFront for global content distribution
 - **Routing**: CloudFront Functions for request handling and routing
 - **Orchestration**: Step Functions for managing deployment processes
-- **State Management**: DynamoDB for storing deployment state information
+- **State Management**: KVS for storing deployment state information

 This architecture ensures a scalable, performant, and maintainable hosting solution for your frontend applications.